-1. Select the text that you want to strikethrough and click on “Format”.
+1. Select the text that you want to strikethrough and click on ‘Format’ in the menu bar.

 3. That’s it.
 You have now applied strikethrough on the selected text as shown below.

-4. If you want to make it faster, remember the below keyboard shortcut for applying strikethrough:
+If you want to make the process faster, remember the below keyboard shortcuts for applying strikethrough in Google Docs:

 Other Formatting Shortcuts for Google Docs